hcraveiro/Home-Assistant-Smart-Water-Controller/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg)](https://github.com/hacs/integration)
 [![GitHub release](https://img.shields.io/github/release/hcraveiro/Home-Assistant-Smart-Water-Controller.svg)](https://github.com/hcraveiro/Home-Assistant-Smart-Water-Controller/releases/)

-Integrate irrigation controllers into Home Assistant with support for manual watering, scheduled watering, station-level planning, rain-aware watering and optional soil moisture protection.
+Integrate irrigation controllers into Home Assistant with support for manual watering, scheduled watering, station-level planning, rain-aware watering, current irrigation tracking and optional soil moisture protection.

 This integration was originally created for **Solem Bluetooth Watering Controllers** and has been tested with **Solem BL-IP**, but it can also control other irrigation systems, such as **Rain Bird**, when each station is exposed as a Home Assistant switch.